Narkhos/bipsi-sfxr-plugin/README.md

 ## Creating sound seeds

-For the moment, the best way to generate sound seeds is to use puzzlescript editor : https://www.puzzlescript.net/editor.html
+For the moment, the best way to generate sound seeds is to use [puzzlescript editor](https://www.puzzlescript.net/editor.html)